apache/axis-axis2-java-core/modules/samples/databinding/README.txt

  new lib directory.
  * Download latest Castor jar from http://www.castor.org/download.html and drop that into the new lib directory

+ You can achieve all three of the above steps by running "ant download.jars", but it will take some time to download those two jars, using ant.

 Running The Sample
 ==================